Overview of the International Fire Code® (IFC®)

 Benefits of the IFC:

-- The provisions of the IFC provide protection for public health, safety and welfare from the hazards of fire, explosion or dangerous conditions in buildings, structures and premises.
+- The provisions of this code provide protection for public health, safety and welfare from the hazards of fire, explosion or dangerous conditions in buildings, structures and premises.

-- The IFC is flexible in that it allows for the use of alternative and innovative materials and performance-based methods in achieving code compliance.
+- This model code is flexible in that it allows for the use of alternative and innovative materials and performance-based methods in achieving code compliance.

-- The IFC does not give undue preferential treatment to particular types or classes of materials, products or construction methods.
+- This code does not give undue preferential treatment to particular types or classes of materials, products or construction methods.

-- The IFC references nationally developed consensus standards.
+- This code references nationally developed consensus standards.

-- The IFC addresses extraordinary fire risks in existing buildings with retrospective requirements, but only in this limited area is there a need for alterations, as long as the building and its occupancies comply with reasonable fire prevention provisions.
+- This code addresses extraordinary fire risks in existing buildings with retrospective requirements, but only in this limited area is there a need for alterations, as long as the building and its occupancies comply with reasonable fire prevention provisions.

-- The IFC includes reasonable yet comprehensive regulations for hazardous materials.
+- This code includes reasonable yet comprehensive regulations for hazardous materials.

-- The IFC includes requirements or expanded requirements for: vacant premises, indoor displays, fire protection water supply, fire apparatus access roads, key boxes, high-piled storage, tire rebuilding and tire storage, mechanical refrigeration systems, explosion control, smoke and heat vents, lead acid battery systems.
+- This code includes requirements or expanded requirements for: vacant premises, indoor displays, fire protection water supply, fire apparatus access roads, key boxes, high-piled storage, tire rebuilding and tire storage, mechanical refrigeration systems, explosion control, smoke and heat vents, lead acid battery systems.

 Today's IFC is known for: